Part 2 - Ammunition, Fuzes, Projectiles and Propellants

 PETN - Pentaerythritol tetranitrate.
 Shock-sensitive material used in explosives, blasting caps and in some mono-propellants.

-Posit or Pozit Fuze - See "Fuzes" above.
+Posit or Pozit Fuze - See "Fuzes" below.

 Powder Bags - See Bag Ammunition, above.

 Pre-fragmented - A projectile, usually AA or antipersonnel, that has been sectioned so as to break up into uniformly-sized pieces when the round detonates.

 Primer - A device used to provide a flame for the purpose of setting fire to a propellant charge.
 Also called an "igniter."
 Primers are divided into two types, depending upon the type of ammunition used by the gun: 1) Case and 2) Lock.
 Case primers, as their name implies, are used for guns firing case ammunition.
 These are small containers of an explosive such as mercury fulminate that are installed into the base of the cartridge case.
 Lock primers are used for bag guns and are inserted by hand into the firing lock of the gun.
 Primers are also divided into three classes, depending upon the method of firing: 1) Percussion, 2) Electric and 3) Combination.
 Percussion primers are fired by the mechanical impact of a firing pin.
 Electric primers are fired by passing a current through a resistance element surrounded by an initiating mixture.
 Combination primers may be fired by either of these methods, which allows for a mechanical backup if the electrical supply system to the gun fails.